 Nowadays, learning Spanish is more of a necessity than a luxury for some.
-According to the American Association of Teachers of Spanish and Portuguese, 68.8 percent of high school students choose to study Spanish.
+According to the American Association of Teachers of Spanish and Portuguese, 68.8 per cent of high school students choose to study Spanish.
 This is beneficial if you consider that Spanish is spoken in 21 countries, is the fourth-most-used language throughout the world, and is a requirement for some jobs in the United States.
 Taking beginner Spanish in school is an effective way for students to familiarize themselves with this foreign language.
-Research findings reported by Frankfurt International School show that the best age to learn a foreign language is during early adolescence, when a child is between 11 and 13 years old.
+Research findings reported by Frankfurt International School show that the best age to learn a foreign language is during early adolescence when a child is between 11 and 13 years old.
 The study also points out that if the child is enthusiastic about learning a new language, they are more likely to be successful.
-In the classroom, teachers can introduce Spanish to students by adapting a comprehensive approach that focuses on the development of Spanish listening, speaking, reading, and writing skills.
+In the classroom, teachers can introduce Spanish to students by adopting a comprehensive approach that focuses on the development of Spanish listening, speaking, reading, and writing skills.

 The Case for Spanish or Portuguese

 The American Association of Teachers of Spanish and Portuguese promotes language education and provides a summary of the many reasons why it’s important to learn Spanish.

 This article by the Frankfurt International School compares various scenarios of children being introduced to a foreign language and ultimately determines the best age for a child to learn a second language.